 To sustain the activities related to the collection, we also established the Salish Weave Fund at the Victoria Community Foundation.

-We invite you to view the works of the Salish Weave Collection that are now part of the collection of each of the three institutions.
+We invite you to view the works of the Salish Weave Collection that are now part of the collections of each of the four institutions.